-Help the Museum of the Albemarle protect our state treasures by adopting an artifact that requires conservation.
-Your tax-deductible donation in any amount will help support the museum’s mission of preserving artifacts and other historical materials relating to the history and heritage of northeastern North Carolina.
+Help the Museum of the Albemarle protect our state treasures by adopting an artifact requiring conservation.
+Your tax-deductible donation in any amount will help support the museum’s mission of preserving artifacts and historical materials relating to the history and heritage of northeastern North Carolina.

 When an artifact is identified as needing specialized conservation, Museum of the Albemarle staff will contact an accredited conservator with specific expertise in the type of material needing care.
 The conservator will do an assessment of the artifact and provide a detailed work proposal and cost estimate for the conservation work.
 Friends of the Museum of the Albemarle will begin fundraising and once donations reach the estimated cost of conservation, a contract between Friends of the Museum of the Albemarle and the conservator will be created.

 When making a donation, please specify the Adopt an Artifact program or the artifact you wish to adopt.
 Checks can be made out to:

 Friends of the Museum of the Albemarle (FOMOA)

 501 S. Water St.